Christopher-Hayes/ask-ai/README.md

 # Ask AI

-Get AI-powered explanations instantly in your GNOME Shell.
+Get AI-powered explanations instantly in GNOME.

 AskAI uses OpenAI's GPT-3 API to generate responses.
 Specifically, this extension uses GPT-3 Davinci v3, OpenAI's most powerful model (and the same one behind "ChatGPT").
 This GNOME extension is set up with a `CTRL + SHIFT + Y` shortcut to open the AskAI window.